 So the real issue is not that you are acquiring large amounts of data (because we are clearly already in the era of big data).
 It’s what you do with your big data that matters.
 The hopeful vision for big data is that organizations will be able to harness relevant data and use it to make the best decisions.

 Technologies today not only support the collection and storage of large amounts of data, they provide the ability to understand and take advantage of its full value, which helps organizations run more efficiently and profitably.
-For instance, with big data and big data & Hadoop, it is possible to:
+For instance, with big data and big data & Hadoop, it is possible to do the following:-

 - Analyze millions of SKUs to determine optimal prices that maximize profit and clear inventory.